 The Sleeping Beauty Ballet in Paris 2013

-published on 28 June 2017 in Entertainment
+Published on 20 September 2017 in Entertainment

 The Sleeping Beauty ballet in Paris 2013 is an eagerly anticipated cultural event highly recommended by Les Plumes Hotel.
 Taking place from December 4th to January 4th in the stunningly designed surroundings of the Opera Bastille, this production will be lavish and grand in scale.
 The Sleeping Beauty was described as The Ballet of Ballets by the great Rudolf Nureyev when he crafted a new version of the classic for the Paris Opera Ballet in 1989.
 This genius polished the original Marius Petipa choreography until it shone like a star.
 This will be the version seen in the latest production.

 The Sleeping Beauty Ballet in Paris 2013 : a cultural landmark